 Signs of a Blower Motor Gone Bad

-If your home [isn’t feeling|doesn’t feel|suddenly isn’t]129] as comfortable as it usually does, your blower motor might be the reason.
-Watch out for these indications of a bad blower motor:
+If your home isn’t feeling as cozy as usual, your blower motor might be the culprit.
+Watch out for these signs of a bad blower motor:

 What Causes Blower Motor Failure?